khaled-11/job-finder-bot/README.md

 ## Customize & Contribute:

-You can work on improvemnts for everyone, or customize the App for another use case.
+You can work on improvements for everyone, or customize the App for another use case.

-### How to customzie
+### How to customize

 You will find handle messages function and a folder.

 ### How to contribute

-This sample App is open for contributons.
+This sample App is open for contributions.
 You can find more information [here](https://github.com/khaled-11/job-finder-bot/blob/master/CONTRIBUTING.md)

 ### License

-Job Finder bot is [MIT Licenced](https://github.com/khaled-11/job-finder-bot/blob/master/LICENSE).
+Job Finder bot is [MIT Licensed](https://github.com/khaled-11/job-finder-bot/blob/master/LICENSE).